prakharmrsl/easypcceo.github.io/pages/gaming-mouse/gaming-mouse.md

 The [Logitech G300s](https://amzn.to/2Plqdb7){: target="_blank"} is not cheaply made – it's actually an awesome mouse.
 It's sporting a durable build, a responsive and accurate sensor, not to mention an incredibly ergonomic grip.

-So, why is this mouse so cheap?
+So, why is this mouse dirt cheap?

 It's an old mouse.
 Don't worry – an old mouse from Logitech is still superior to a new knockoff brand any day of the week.

 It has an ambidextrous design, color backlighting, and six programmable macro buttons with three unique button profiles.

-The mouse also has totally accurate DPI levels, which you can program yourself with Logitech's unique software.
+The mouse also has totally accurate [DPI](http://xahlee.info/kbd/mouse_dpi.html){: target="_blank"} levels, which you can program yourself with Logitech's unique software.

 In all honesty, this mouse is a steal for a mere $20.